 A recent survey from College Ave Student Loans revealed that student borrowers continue to rely heavily on parents when it comes to paying for higher education.
-Out of 1,001 undergraduate students surveyed, 57% said they were relying partially on parent’s income or savings, and another 9% said their parents were using federal PLUS parent loans.
-Another 9% said they planned to get help from a parent’s credit card, and 1% said they would use funds from a parent’s retirement plan.
+Students said they were relying partially on parent’s income or savings.

 If that all sounds like a lot, you should know there are ways you can help your dependent cover the cost of tuition and fees, or even spend less to begin with.
 Parents can also help their kids minimize the amount of student loans they have to take out, which can make a huge difference once they graduate from college and begin their adult lives.